-Organic, plant-based all natural make up.
+Organic, plant-based all natural makeup.

 Trust me on this one.
 Most makeup plugs up your pores, so choosing a pesticide and hormone free makeup is always a good option.
-Here are some of my all favourite all-natural makeup products if you’re having trouble finding some!
+Here are some of my all favorite all-natural makeup products if you’re having trouble finding some!

 Try and avoid wearing makeup whenever you can (lounging around the house, at the gym, hanging out with friends).
 You really want to focus on letting your skin breathe and heal.

 This is so, so important.
-Your body can deal with the acne/virus on it’s own, and picking and popping your zits will only cause scarring, cuts and infection.
+Your body can deal with the acne/virus on its own, and picking and popping your zits will only cause scarring, cuts, and infection.
 Some cystic acne actually spreads beneath the skin, so once you pick at one, it can spread to all different parts of your face.
 If you’re struggling with scarring, I would suggest rubbing a little coconut oil on the scars every so often.

 I used to think sweat was my skin’s worst nightmare, but I’ve actually found it is the complete opposite!
 Getting a good sweat on really helps your skin rid of any built-up toxins.
 I always make sure to wash my face with a gentle cleanser and exfoliant right after my workout to avoid any bacteria build-up or clogged pores.
 Taking a steam shower also does wonders.
 Also, do yourself a favour and remove all makeup before hitting the gym (do you really want your skin to absorb all that makeup!?)